Whitney-Nihi/alx-low_level_programming/0x08-recursion/README.md

--int _strlen_recursion(char *s) - Function returns the length of a string -int factorial(int n) -  Function returns the factorial of a given number -int _pow_recursion(int x, int y) - Function returns the value of x raised to the power of y
+-int _strlen_recursion(char *s) - Function returns the length of a string -int factorial(int n) -  Function returns the factorial of a given number -int _pow_recursion(int x, int y) - Function returns the value of x raised to the power of y -int _sqrt_recursion(int n) -  Function returns the natural square root of a number